Priyanka Chopra: Early life

 At 13, Chopra moved to the United States to study, living with her aunt, and attending schools in Newton, Massachusetts, and Cedar Rapids, Iowa, after a stop in Queens, New York, as her aunt's family also moved frequently.
 While in Massachusetts, she participated in several theatre productions, and studied Western classical music, and choral singing.
 During her teenage years in the United States, Chopra sometimes faced racial issues and was bullied for being Indian by an African-American classmate.
-She has said, "I was a gawky kid, had low self-esteem, came from a modest middle-class background, had white marks on my legs.
+She has said: "I was a gawky kid, had low self-esteem, came from a modest middle-class background, had white marks on my legs.
 But I was damn hard working.
 Today, my legs sell 12 brands."
 After three years, Chopra returned to India, finishing the senior year of her high-school education at the Army Public School in Bareilly.

 During this period, Chopra won the local May Queen beauty pageant, after which she was pursued by admirers; her family equipped their home with bars for her protection.
 Her mother entered her in the Femina Miss India contest of 2000; she finished second, winning the Femina Miss India World title.
 Chopra next won the Miss World pageant, where she was crowned Miss World 2000 and Miss World Continental Queen of Beauty—Asia & Oceania at the Millennium Dome in London on 30 November 2000.
 Chopra was the fifth Indian contestant to win Miss World, and the fourth to do so within seven years.
 She had enrolled in college, but left after winning the Miss World pageant.
 Chopra said that the Miss India and Miss World titles brought her recognition, and she began receiving offers for film roles.
+In 2001, the bridge of Chopra's nose collapsed during nasal surgery to remove a polyp.
+She fell into depression over her "completely different" appearance, but was satisfied with the results of corrective surgeries.